Panamanian Night Monkey

 Night monkeys walk on all four legs, but they are capable of leaping or running when necessary.
 Their diet consists of a variety of foods.
 In a study on Barro Colorado Island, diet was found to consist of 65% fruits, 30% leaves and 5% insects.

-You can often find a family of Panamanian Night Monkeys in their “day roosting tree” around the trails of the Canopy Family lodges.
+You can often find Panamanian Night Monkeys on day-roosts along the trails of the Canopy Family lodges.